BetonQuest/BetonQuest/docs/Participate/Process/Code/Writing-JUnit-Tests.md

 Here you can find a summary on how to write JUnit tests for BetonQuest.
-In order to understand this, you need to have basic knowledge of JUnit tests and mocking objects and classes.
+In order to understand this, you need to have basic knowledge of JUnit tests and mocking of objects and classes.

 ## When to write tests?